c4ss1uslab/digitalgarden/src/site/notes/_000_digital garden/c4ss1us' garden.md

 there are two ways you can navigate this space:

 1) 🗺 a structured, organized, narrative way, in which i share the foundational concepts, references, tools and discoveries of my research/learning/work.
-2) 🕸 a loose, experimental, self-directed navigation on a topic-based index of notes, which is how the notes are planted in this space. (recommended! the essays are still in a very early-phase.)
+2) 🕸 a loose, experimental, self-directed navigation on a topic-based index of notes, which is how the notes are planted in this space. (*recommended! the essays are still in a very early stage.*)

 choose your path below!